Toyexstars/Sales-Performance-Analysis/README.md

 ## Result/Findings
-- The top selling product in year 2023 was shirt while top selling product in 2024 is hat.
+- The top selling product based on quantity in year 2023 was shirt while top selling product based on quantity in 2024 is hat.
 The store made a lot sales due to children school party.
 - The store made highest sales in "South Region" in 2023 and 2024 while made the lowest sales in "West Region".
 - The store made the highest sales in the month of June as a result of seasonal celebration.

 ## Recommendation
 Based on the result and findings:
 - The store should focus marketing efforts on the sales of hat and shirt.
-- Building and upselling opprtunities in other products.
+- Building and upselling opportunities in other products.
 - Allocate more resources to the South Region and and develop targeted marketing campaigns for other regions.
 - Implementation of discount offers and continuous monitoring of sales data to respond quickly to emerging trend.